snoyberg/magical-guide-haskell/lessons/es/files-and-directories.md

     Aplicaciones  Escritorio    Descargas  Libros     Musica     Publico
     Sonido        Documentos    Salud      Peliculas  Imagenes   dotfiles

-Usually when you do this in your terminal, directories will be a dark blue so you can tell them apart.
-You can move around to other directories with the command `cd` (change directory).
-For example, I can change into the `Documents` directory with:

 Por lo general cuando haces esto en tu terminal, los directorios tendrán otro color para poder diferenciarlos.
 Puedes moverte de un directorio a otro usando el comando `cd` (cambiar directorio).
 Por ejemplo, puedo entrar al directorio